-"Can't start a union and say we represent you" - Andy Roddick delivers brutal verdict on Novak Djokovic's claim of fighting 'injustice' through PTPA
+"Can't start a union and say we represent you" - Andy Roddick delivers his verdict on Novak Djokovic's claim of fighting 'injustice' through PTPA

 Andy Roddick (left), Novak Djokovic (right), Sources: Getty